qutip/qutip/doc/guide/guide-floquet.rst

 [[-0.61110159-0.39866357j]
  [ 0.03189259+0.6830849j ]]]

 The purpose of calculating the Floquet modes is to find the wavefunction solution to the original problem :eq:`eq_driven_qubit` given some intial state :math:`\left|\psi_0\right>`.
-To do that, we first need to decompose the intial state in the floquet mode, using the function :func:`qutip.`
+To do that, we first need to decompose the intial state in the floquet states, using the function :func:`qutip.floquet_state_decomposition`

 >>> psi0 = rand_ket(2)
 >>> f_coeff = floquet_state_decomposition(f_modes_0, f_energies, psi0)
 [(0.81334464307183041-0.15802444453870021j),
  (-0.17549465805005662-0.53169576969399113j)]

-and given this decomposition of the initial state in the Floquet states we can easily evaluate the wavefunction that is the solution to :eq:`eq_driven_qubit` at an arbitrary time :math:`t` using the function :func:`qutip.floquet`
+and given this decomposition of the initial state in the Floquet states we can easily evaluate the wavefunction that is the solution to :eq:`eq_driven_qubit` at an arbitrary time :math:`t` using the function :func:`qutip.floquet_wavefunction_t`

 >>> t = 10 * rand()
 >>> psi_t = floquet_wavefunction_t(f_modes_0, f_energies, f_coeff, t, H, T, args)